idptools/finches/README.md

 If this print's "success" then you're good to go!
 If not something is up...

+### FINCHES in uv
+As of July 2025 we (the Holehouse lab) are experimenting with moving from conda to [uv](https://docs.astral.sh/uv/), a new high-performance environment and package manager.
+We will provide explicit instructions 	for how to set FINCHES up with uv in the 0.1.4 update which may become our recommended installation pipeline going forward.

 ### Demo
-Head on over to `demo/` directory for some Jupyter notebooks showing the types of things you can do with finches.
+Head on over to `demo/` directory for some Jupyter notebooks showing the types of things you can do with FINCHES.
+The [documentation](https://finches.readthedocs.io/en/stable/index.html)

+### Changelog
+Please see [changelog.md](changelog.md) to track version changes.

 ### Copyright

 Copyright (c) 2023-2025, Garrett M. Ginell & Alex S. Holehouse under a CC BY-NC 4.0 license.

 ### Acknowledgements
-Finches was built by Garrett Ginell and Alex Holehouse.
+FINCHES was built by Garrett Ginell and Alex Holehouse.